Oluwadare-Lolade/LITA-CLASS-PROJECT/README.md

 ### Project Overview
 ---
-This is a project showing the Attrition Report from the Human Resources which investigate the relationship between the employees and the organization.
-The project also uncover insights regarding employyees attrition within the organization
+The aim of this project is to uncover insights using the attrition report from the Human Resources which helps to better understand the employees within the organization.
+Through the analysis, trends and patterns contributing to employees attrition will be discovered thereby resulting to data driven decisions that can lead to efficient management of employees.

+### Data Sources
+---
+The data used was an excel file (HR Data) provided by The Incubator Hub.

+### Analytical Tools
+---
+- Power BI
+  1. Data Cleaning
+  2. Data Analysis
+  3. Data Visualization

+### Data Cleaning and Preparations
+---
+1. Data Inspection
+2. Data Formatting